fedosejev/react.tips/data/how-to-handle-errors-in-react-16/content.md

-# Handle Errors In React 16
+# How To Handle Errors In React 16

-How do you handle errors in React 16?
 When your React component throws an error, it can make your React application unusable, and that can potentially cost your business money.

 Let's learn by example why it's a good idea to handle errors in React and how you can do it in React 16.